Rose McGowan: Views and controversies

 In 2015, McGowan criticized Caitlyn Jenner for stating that "the hardest part about being a woman is figuring out what to wear", after Jenner had been named "Woman of the Year" by Glamour.
 McGowan stated, "We are more than deciding what to wear.
 We are more than the stereotypes foisted upon us by people like you.
 You're a woman now?
 Well fucking learn that we have had a VERY different experience than your life of male privilege."
 In response to accusations of transphobia, McGowan stated, "Let me take this moment to point out that I am not, nor will I ever be, transphobic.
 The idea is laughable.
 Disliking something a trans person has said is no different than disliking something a man has said or that a woman has said.
 Being trans doesn't make one immune from criticism."

+In November 2015, McGowan attracted media attention after shaving her head in a transformation documented on social media.
+The shave was performed by hairstylist Adrian Arredondo, after which McGowan shaved Arredondo's head as well.

 In early January 2020, McGowan apologized to Iran in a tweet sent out in the hours after a US airstrike in Iraq killed Iranian Major General Qasem Soleimani.
 She wrote, "Dear #Iran, The USA has disrespected your country, your flag, your people.
 52% of us humbly apologize.
 We want peace with your nation.
 We are being held hostage by a terrorist regime.
 We do not know how to escape.
 Please do not kill us. #Soleimani" McGowan's tweet mistakenly included a GIF of the Iranian flag from the pre-revolutionary Pahlavi era.

 McGowan has expressed support for Tara Reade, who accused Joe Biden of sexual assault and criticized Hollywood stars for supporting Biden.
 In August 2020, McGowan criticized the Democratic Party for failing to "create change and provide support for citizens facing racial inequality, economic issues and police brutality".
 In April 2021 McGowan accused Twitter of censorship after her account was suspended for violating Twitter's non-consensual nudity policy after she tweeted an Alison Jackson art piece showing Bill Clinton being massaged by an unknown woman.

 In an April 2021 interview on Fox News Primetime, McGowan accused the Democratic Party of being a "deep cult" whose leaders do not care about supporters and who hypocritically advance the status quo despite claims to support progressivism.